thomasebsmith/rhubarb-os/README.md

 RhubarbOS's processes cannot have other processes' memory mapped.

 ## Interprocess Communication
-Processes can still share information via a high-level IPC API.
+Processes can still voluntarily share information via high-level IPC APIs.
 A process can configure its IPC API to accept communication from a specific process or from any process.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress